-The Council faces unprecedented financial pressures as a result of; the longer term impact of the COVID-19 crisis, Brexit, the war in Ukraine and the general economic climate of rising prices and the increasing cost of debt.
-It is therefore imperative that Council resources are optimised and are focused on the vulnerable and on its highest priorities.
+The Council faces severe funding pressures, particularly in the face of the COVID-19 crisis.
+It is therefore imperative that Council resources are focused on the vulnerable and on its highest priorities.

-How much will it Cost/ (Save) Is there sufficient funding - if not Revenue or Capital? quantify the Shortfall Current Financial See attached Yes Revenue and Year (Year 1) reports Capital Next Financial Year See attached Yes Revenue and (Year 2) reports Capital Following Financial See attached Yes Revenue and Year (Year 3) reports Capital
+How much will it Cost/ (Save) Is there sufficient funding - if not quantify the Shortfall Revenue or Capital?
+Current Financial See attached Yes Revenue and Year (Year 1) reports Capital Next Financial Year See attached Yes Revenue and (Year 2) reports Capital Following Financial See attached Yes Revenue and Year (Year 3) reports Capital

-Other Financial Information
+L Other Financial Information